NetApp/trident/BUILD.md

 * Docker 1.10 or greater when using the Makefile targets.
 * Go 1.7 or greater is optionally required when building Trident natively.

-Use `make install` to fetch dependencies, run a containerized build, and install Trident.
-This is the simplest and the recommended way to install Trident.
+Use `make build` to fetch dependencies, run a containerized build, and generate Trident images.
+This is the simplest and the recommended way to build Trident.

 ## Building Trident Natively